 UK Stem Cell Bank

-Funded by the MRC and Biotechnology and Biological Sciences Research Council, the UK Stem Cell Bank was established was established in 2002 to store, characterise and supply ethically-approved, quality-controlled stem cell lines for medical research and treatment, with a focus on human embryonic stem cell lines (hESC).
+Funded by the MRC and BBSRC, the UK Stem Cell Bank was established in 2002 to store, characterise and supply ethically-approved, quality-controlled stem cell lines for medical research and treatment, with a focus on human embryonic stem cell lines (hESC).

 Located at the National Institute for Biological Standards and Control (NIBSC), the Bank is an internationally-leading centre of excellence in stem cell banking, accessible to both national and international researchers.
 As well as hESC lines for fundamental and preclinical research, the Bank also stocks EUTCD-Grade stem cell lines for use as starting materials for the development of cellular therapies in humans.